gemini-testing/gemini/doc/config.md

 * `referenceImageAbsence` – treat the cases when a reference image does not exist as `error` or `warning`.
 Default value is `error`.

+* `multiProcess` - if `true` gemini will make few child processes for heavy operations like image comparison and creating diff images. `true` by default

 * `coverage` - `gemini` can gather and report CSS tests coverage.
 It supports source maps, so you can get the report even if you are using preprocessor or